hoangduytran/blender-manual/manual/modeling/geometry_nodes/point/distribute_points_in_volume.rst

    Spacing between grid points.

 Threshold
-   Minimum value of a volume cell to contain a grid point
+   Minimum value of a volume cell to contain a grid point.

 Properties